josecastrillong/Hangman_py/README.md

 # Hangman_py
-This is my version of the popular game "Hangman" made with python.
+This is my version of the game "Hangman" made with python.